rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-0-document-traversal.md

 When trying to parse the tag-based syntax (aka. **tag soup**) of a document, questions arise about the exact meaning of a start-tag and an end-tag.
-That is because both can be understood to represent events of some kind:
+That is because while parsing a tag soup, both tags can be understood to trigger events of some kind:

 * (1) a **start-tag** can be said to trigger an **enter-event**
 * (2) an **end-tag** can be said to trigger an **exit-event**